mpatraw/butterfly/README.md

 * Pick random goal instinct.
 * Repeat
  * Check if any of the death instincts are true and break if so.
- * Use flutter instinct (you can only have one for each butterfly).
+ * Pick random flutter instinct and use only that one
  * Pick random look instinct.

 ## Safe & Dangerous (Walkable & Obstructed)